sataniccoder/go-web/README.md

 . ablility to upload files
 . ability to restart the program from the admin pannel (if you make new changes too it, it would recompile and excute it)
-. ability to easly create post pages (trying to make a scriping language for it [PROBABLY WILL CHANGE AND WON'T BE USED])
+. ability to easly create post pages (trying to make a scriping language for it [PROBABLY WILL CHANGE AND WON'T BE USED]) . docker container and python script to run it (makes it simple)